Why won’t water come out of my pressure washer

 Examine the intake system for any obstructions.
 A clogged inlet can prevent fluid from entering the pump effectively.
 Clear any debris or buildup that may be affecting the flow.
 If the intake screen is dirty, clean or replace it to enhance performance.

-See also How to fix a water pump on a pressure washer
+See also How to get the soap to work on a greenworks pressure washer

 Ensure Proper Water Supply Pressure